• Skip to primary navigation

 For the Sandwiches

-• 8 slices good sandwich bread (sourdough works great!)
+• 8 slices good sandwich bread (sourdough works great!), optionally toasted

 • 1 batch vegan fried green tomatoes

-• Green leaf lettuce, or greens of choice
+• Green or red leaf lettuce, or greens of choice

 Instructions

-1. To make the cashew pimento cheese, place all of the ingredients into the bowl of a food processor fitted with an s-blade.
+• To make the cashew pimento cheese, place all of the ingredients into a high-powered blender or the bowl of a food processor fitted with an s-blade.

-2. Blend until smooth, stopping to scrape down the sides of the bowl as needed, and adding additional milk if needed.
+• Blend until smooth, stopping to scrape down the sides of the pitcher or bowl as needed.
+You can thin the mixture with additional milk if needed, but avoid adding too much, or the mixture will become runny.

-3. Slather the bread slices with the pimento cheese, then double up the slices and stuff them with fried green tomatoes, ripe tomatoes, and lettuce.
+• Slather the bread slices with the pimento cheese, then layer half of them with fried green tomatoes, ripe tomatoes, and lettuce.
+Top with the remaining bread slices, cheese-side down, and serve immediately.

 « Vegan Potato Salad with Creamy Dill Dressing and (Optional!)
 Tempeh Bacon Bits